janamanoharan/storeapp/README.md

 - `DELETE /review?id=` - Delete the review with the corresponding ID.
 If the id does not exist, return a 404 status.
 - `DELETE /review?storeid=` - Delete all reviews with the corresponding storeID.
 If the storeID does not exist, return a 404 status.
 - `DELETE /review?userid=` - Delete all reviews with the corresponding userID.
 If the userID does not exist, return a 404 status.
 - `PUT /review?id=` - Modify a review.
 Do not modify the storeID or userID (ignore the field).
 If the review doesn't exist, return a 404 status.
+Return a 200 with the updated review if successful.
 Example

 Before